133794m3r/cs50-web/capstone_project/README.md

 pip3 install -r requirements.txt

 The sympy library is utilized for the RSA flags I could've wrote them myself but I decided against it.
+The pycryptodome package is only required if you want to generate public and private keys in PEM format.
 This includes all packages required.